KINDERHORN |

 CONRICK

 Vanessa McHugh is the Horners' daughter, and so grew up alongside several members of this handsome Nordic breed.
 She was given her first dog, Barlestone Henrik (Roo), a few weeks after her 21st birthday.
-She currently has one 4 old dog, Kinderhorn Espen of Conrick (Gunnar), and she also co-owns an imported bitch, Am Ch Kamgaard Kiamesha (Siri), with a friend.
-She is looking to add to her canine family in the next few months.
+She currently has one 10 old dog, Kinderhorn Espen of Conrick (Gunnar), one yearling dog, Kamgaard Kloudberry Jam For Conrick (Erik), two bitches, Laakso Dina of Conrick (Layla) and Am Ch Kamgaard Kounterpoint (Fiona) and she also co-owns an imported bitch, Am Ch Kamgaard Kiamesha (Siri), with a friend.
 Previously, she was the owner of Ch Kinderhorn Dain of Conrick JW ShCM (Raider), one of the top-winning dogs of the last decade, and she also was a member of a syndicate which co-owned the multi-titled Champion dog, Camalot's Faithful Knight JW ShCM, who has had a good deal of success both in the UK and overseas.

 Following more than a decade of experience as an Open Show judge, and having passed the BEC Judges' Training Course with Distinction in 2000, she first awarded CCs in 2011.
 She judged the bitches at the Norwegian Elkhound Club of Great Britain's Open Show in 2007.
 She judged the Sweepstakes at the Norwegian Elkhound Association of America's National Specialty in 2014.
 She was given the honour of judging the Norwegian Elkhound Club of Great Britain's Championship Show in 2016.